-I know it’s early but it’s not too soon to be thinking about the holidays.
+I know it’s early but it’s not too soon to plan for the holidays.
 I’m not talking about buying gifts or holiday shopping.
 At least not yet.
-What I DO suggest is getting the jump on prepping your home so it’s ready for the holidays.
-The goal?

 Are you in?

-3 Ways to Organize and Transform Your Home for the Holidays
+How to Transform Your Home for the Holidays

-I’ve already talked about how to start with organizing.
-It’s got to be the first step, right?
-Why clean or decorate a room that’s a hot mess?
+Organization is the first step, because let’s face it, why clean or decorate a room that’s a hot mess?

-Organizing is so much more than just filing things away.
+This step is so much more than just putting things away.
 It’s a time to take stock of what you have, what you don’t need and what you DO need to make your home pretty, functional and fantastic.